microsoft/azure-pipelines-tasks/Tasks/AzureCLIV2/Readme.md

 * **Azure Subscription**\*: Select the Azure Subscription where the Azure CLI commands have to be executed.
 If none exists, then click on the **Manage** link, to navigate to the Services tab in the Administrators panel.
 In the tab click on **New Service Endpoint** and select **Azure Resource Manager** from the dropdown.

 * **Script Type**\*: Select the type of script to be executed on the agent.
-Task supports four types: Batch / Shell / PowerShell 5 / PowerShell Core 6 scripts, default selection being empty.
+Task supports four types: Batch / Shell / PowerShell / PowerShell Core scripts, default selection being empty.
+Select Shell/PowerShell Core script when running on Linux agent or Batch/PowerShell/PowerShell Core script when running on Windows agent.
+PowerShell Core script can run on cross-platform agents (Linux, macOS, or Windows)

 * **Script Location**\*: Select the mode of providing the script.
 Task supports two modes: one as a Script Path to a linked artifact and another as an inline script, default selection being the "Script Path"

-* **Script Path**\*: When using Windows based agent, specify the path to the .bat , .cmd , .ps1 script whereas when using Linux based agent, specify the path to the .sh , .ps1 , .pwsh script you want to run.
+* **Script Path**\*: When using Windows based agent, specify the path to the .bat , .cmd , .ps1 script whereas when using Linux based agent, specify the path to the .sh , .ps1 script you want to run.
 The path must be a fully qualified path or a valid path relative to the default working directory.
 Note: You must also specify the respective script type in above field.

 * **Inline Script**\*: Specify the script inline here.
-When using Windows based agent use batch or PowerShell scripting whereas use shell or PowerShell Core 6 scripting when using Linux based agents.
+When using Windows based agent use batch or PowerShell or PowerShell Core scripting whereas use shell or PowerShell Core scripting when using Linux based agents.
 Note: You must also specify the respective script type in above field.

-* **Arguments**: Specify arguments to pass to the script.
+* **Script Arguments**: Specify arguments to pass to the script.

 * **Working folder**: Specify the working directory in which you want to run the script.
 If you leave it empty, the working directory is the folder where the script is located.